Protocol Integrity Audits for Funds & Boards

 1

-Ranked assumptions + failure modes + “what must go right,” each tied to milestone exposure.
+Ranked assumptions, failure modes, and “what must go right” conditions—linked to milestone exposure.

 2